jacks0n9/ezlicense-v2/readme.md

 ## Parts
 There are two main parts in the ezlicense project, the license generator and the license validator.
 ## License Generator
 ### Before you generate a new license, you must generate an admin license program first, which contains your private key as well as information for the license header.
-As a design decision, you must write your own code to generate the license
+As a design decision, you must write your own code to generate the license.
 ```go
 package main